Thai Rice NAMA (Nationally Appropriate Mitigation Action)

 Rice is particularly important as it is cultivated on roughly half of all agricultural land in Thailand and accounts for nearly 55% of emissions from agriculture, making it the world’s fourth-largest emitter of rice-related greenhouse gas.
 In irrigated rice production, flooding of paddy fields leads to significant emissions of methane, which has a global warming potential 28 times higher than carbon dioxide.
 The lack of incentives available to farmers is also preventing a transition to low-emission rice production practices.

-Intervention Strategy 3 – Policy Formulation & Supporting Measures: Support project implementation, develop a model and expansion strategy, develop Sustainable Rice Practice standard based on Sustainable Rice Platform (SRP) Standard, and integrate the project into the Thai government’s workplan, projects and budget at all levels.
+Intervention Strategy 3 – Policy Formulation & Supporting Measures: Support project implementation, develop a model and expansion strategy, develop a Sustainable Rice Practice standard based on the Sustainable Rice Platform (SRP) Standard, and integrate the project into the Thai government’s workplan, projects and budget at all levels.